shimaore/black-metal/tagged.coffee.md

         return true

       sorted = filtered.sort (a,b) ->

         a_prio = a.priority
         b_prio = b.priority
+        waiting = a.waiting - b.waiting
         fifo = a.started_at - b.started_at

 - sort higher priority calls first
+- calls which are not being presented yet get preference
 - equal priority calls are presented first-in first-out

         if not a_prio? and not b_prio?